KarolZieba2003/stm32-signed-up-down-counter/README.md

 ## Key Features
 * Interrupt-Driven Counting:
 Utilizes the EXTI module and GPIOs to handle inputs and counting logic.
-* PC Communication: Planned implementation of a communication system to exchange data between the MCU and a computer,
+* PC Communication: ~~Planned implementation of a communication system to exchange data between the MCU and a computer,
-allowing the user to monitor which number is currently displayed on the LEDs.
+allowing the user to monitor which number is currently displayed on the LEDs.~~ 18/02/26 Implemented UART communication to monitor correctness of the displayed number.
-* Circular Buffer: Implements a circular buffer data structure to manage transmission queues.
-The MCU processes instructions and updates the counter much faster than the serial interface can transmit the bits to the PC.
-Since the transmission is serial, attempting to send data immediately upon generation results in bits being overwritten and information loss.
+* Circular Buffer: Planned implementation of a circular buffer which manages transmission queues.
+In this project it is not really necessary to implement such a buffer because UART has plenty of time to transmit data between the cycle of switching the LEDs but I'm planning to do it for educational purposes.
 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.